How to Email an Admissions Officer

-We are frequently asked what to do and not do when emailing an admissions officer.
-The following rules should get you headed down the right path.
+Students often ask us what to do and not do when emailing an admissions officer.
+In response, we offer the following rules of engagement:

 1) Write in your real voice

-Whether you are writing an admissions officer at Columbia University with its 7% acceptance rate or someone at Columbia College in South Carolina with its 87% acceptance rate, you want to come across like a nice and respectful young person.
+Whether you are writing to an admissions officer at Columbia University with its 3.7% acceptance rate or someone at Columbia College in South Carolina with its 97% acceptance rate, you want to come across like a nice and respectful young person.
 This means not addressing the admissions professional in the same manner in which you would text your best friend.

 Hey Paul, I was wondering if ur engineering school lets you double major.
 LMK.